arikarakas74/LAFC-Projet-Robotique/README.md

 3. Click again to set a new beacon position, and the robot will update its path

 ## Advanced Features

+### Polygon Drawing
+The simulation includes a flexible polygon drawing feature that allows the robot to:
+- Draw any regular polygon with 3 or more sides
+- Automatically calculate the angles needed for each corner
+- Maintain consistent side lengths and movement speeds

 ### Beacon Following
 The simulation includes a dynamic beacon following strategy that allows the robot to: